Selected Topics in Communications Engineering

 Participating students work out different topics and present these in talks of about 25 minutes.
 Apart from the scientific and technical topics, the seminar also emphasizes on presentation skills.
 These are addressed in a Presentation Workshop which is held early in the semester.
 This workshop also provides an introduction into the technical topics of the seminar.

 Fundamental knowledge of communications engineering, e.g. from the lectures "Kommunikationstechnik", "Information Theory and Source Coding", "Informationsübertragung" or "Signals, Systems and Communication".
 The number of participants is limited to 16 (SS) or 20 (WS), respectively.

 Materials: Starting material for the literature research will be provided.

 Language: German / English

-The integrated presentation workshop will take place on Friday, October 26th 2018 from 9am to 3:30pm in room 4G (IKS).
+The integrated presentation workshop will take place on Friday, April 26th 2019 from 9am to 4:00pm in room MMR (R27, IENT).